Scoliosis is where the spine twists and curves to the side.

 It can affect people of any age, from babies to adults, but most often starts in children aged 10 to 15.

-Scoliosis doesn't normally improve without treatment, but it isn't usually a sign of anything serious and treatment isn't always needed if it's mild.
+Scoliosis can improve with treatment, but it is not usually a sign of anything serious and treatment is not always needed if it's mild.

 Symptoms of scoliosis

 - the ribs sticking out on 1 side

 - clothes not fitting well

 Some people with scoliosis may also have back pain.
 This is usually more common in adults with the condition.

 See a GP if you think you or your child has scoliosis.
 It's unlikely that there's anything seriously wrong, but it's best to get it checked out.

 The GP will examine your back and can refer you to a hospital doctor for help with diagnosis if they suspect scoliosis.